Consider this the answer to “Hey Bren, can you recommend a good restaurant in Broward?”

 Listed in alphabetical order

-Cafe Seville Crazy good Spanish food and wonderful service in East Fort Lauderdale.
+Cafe Seville Crazy good Spanish food and excellent service in East Fort Lauderdale.
 The paellas and the Calamari Francaise are out of this world.
-Stick to the ever changing Sharpied specials board.
+Stick to the ever-changing Sharpied specials board.

 Casa D’ Angelo One of Broward County’s top restaurants.
 Forget the menu.
 Instead, focus on the never-ending list of daily specials.
 Truffles in season?
 You are in luck!
 Casa D’ Angelo never skimps on the truffle servings.
 My favorites are the Sausage & Meatball appetizer, the Mushroom Risotto with black truffles, and the Osso Buco.

 Eduardo De San Angel Mexican food in East Fort Lauderdale.
 Don’t let the colorful strip mall location fool you, this is a great one!
 There’s not a single taco or quesadillla on the menu, and you won’t even miss them.
 The Cilantro Soup is one of their signature must-order appetizers.
 Excellent service and upscale eats await you at Eduardo’s.

 Etaru Real oceanfront dining by the Zuma group.
 You want this.

 Ireland’s Steakhouse Hidden away inside the very average Bonaventure Resort & Spa in Weston, Ireland’s is a top-notch act and up to par with South Florida’s best steakhouses.
 Just the bread basket alone will make you fall in love with them.
 The Truffle Mac & Cheese, Roasted Pork Belly, Kobe Croquettes, Spinellus Steak, and Colorado Lamb Chops are all exceptional.
 Shoot, even their Vegetable Pad Thai rocks!